List of NASCAR drivers who died during their careers

 This is a list of NASCAR drivers who died during their careers.
-This list only includes active drivers who died due to circumstances outside of a NASCAR race.
+This list only includes active drivers who died due to circumstances outside of a NASCAR race, and includes full-time, part-time, suspended, or partially-retired drivers.
 For the list of drivers who died in NASCAR races, see the list of NASCAR fatalities.
 This list includes drivers of the touring series of NASCAR: NASCAR Cup Series, NASCAR O'Reilly Auto Parts Series, NASCAR Truck Series, NASCAR Modified Tour, NASCAR Mexico Series, NASCAR Advance Auto Parts Weekly Series, and the NASCAR-sanctioned ARCA Menards Series.

 Deaths of active drivers

 This is a list of notable deaths in NASCAR and untimely deaths of professional NASCAR drivers.